Barbershop: The Next Cut: Production

 On March 26, 2014, Deadline Hollywood reported that MGM was in negotiations with Ice Cube to produce a third Barbershop film.
 On February 19, 2015, Malcolm D. Lee was set to direct the third film, while Ice Cube and Cedric the Entertainer were in talks to join the film.
 On March 25, 2015, New Line Cinema signed on with MGM to release the film, while MGM would handle the production.
-Principal photography began in Atlanta, Georgia on May 11, 2015.
+Principal photography began in Atlanta on May 11, 2015.
 On November 14, 2015, director Malcolm D. Lee said in an interview at the 7th Annual Governors Award ceremony that the title of the film had been changed from Barbershop 3 to Barbershop: The Next Cut.

 Release

 The film was originally scheduled for release on February 19, 2016, but was pushed back to April 15, 2016.

 Reception

 Box office

 In the United States and Canada, the film was released alongside The Jungle Book and Criminal, and was projected to gross $26–30 million from 2,661 theaters in its opening weekend.
 It made $7 million on its first day (including $735,000 from Thursday night previews) and went on to gross $20.2 million, finishing second at the box office behind The Jungle Book ($103.6 million).

-The film went on to have a total worldwide gross of $55 million.
+The film had a worldwide gross of $55 million.